fobordo/election-analysis/README.md

       # Read the header
       header = next(reader)
-    ```

-  Then, a `for` loop was written to loop through each row in the election results CSV file and increment the total vote count in `total_votes` by 1 after each       loop.

-    ```Python
       # For each row in the CSV file.
       for row in reader:

           # Add to the total vote count
           total_votes += 1
     ```

   Finally, the statement to print the "Election Results," "Total Votes," and "County Votes" headers, along with the `total_votes` was set equal to the variable `election_results`, and printed to both the terminal and the election analysis text file.